Peripheries – Peripherocene

 Peripheries – Peripherocene is a collaborative research initiative led by Cameron McEwan (Northumbria University, Newcastle upon Tyne) and Andreas Lechner (TU Graz), which investigates the dynamic intersections between Anthropocenic conditions and the spatial, social, and conceptual production of urban peripheries.
 Launched with a symposium in Newcastle in 2023 and further explored in the thematic session “Peripheries” at the AHRA 2023 Conference: Situated Ecologies of Care (University of Portsmouth), the project is currently preparing a Special Issue of The Journal of Architecture (RIBA), to be published in 2026.

-Photo: © Andreas Lechner – Aldo Rossi’s extension of the Cemetery Ponte Sesto in Rozzano with G. Da Pozzo and F.S.
-Fera (1989–1995), Southern Periphery of Milan, 2023.
+Aldo Rossi’s extension of the Cimiterio di Ponte Sesto in Rozzano with G. Da Pozzo and F.S.
+Fera (1989–1995), Viale alberato with chapel, Southern Periphery of Milan, March 2023, Photo: © Andreas Lechner

 Core Group 2023

-- Sandra Bartoli (Büros für Konstruktivismus + Munich University of Applied Sciences)
+Sandra Bartoli (Büros für Konstruktivismus + Munich University of

 In The Architecture of the City, Aldo Rossi proposed the city as a locus of collective memory, with urban artifacts, typologies, and structures expressing an “urban imaginary” (Rossi, 1982).
-While his analysis emphasized the historical city centre, the twenty-first century presents a different urban paradigm.
-The rigid dichotomies of centre and periphery have dissolved into sprawling, discontinuous, and hybridized landscapes shaped by processes of extended urbanisation (Brenner & Schmid, 2015).
+While his analysis emphasized the historical city centre, the twenty-first century presents a different urban paradigm where the rigid dichotomies of centre and periphery have dissolved into sprawling, discontinuous, and hybridized landscapes shaped by processes of extended urbanisation (Brenner & Schmid, 2015).

 The periphery, long seen as residual or secondary, increasingly defines the dominant condition of contemporary urban life.
 Georges Perec’s attention to the everyday, the banal, and the habitual (Perec, 1997) compels us to reconsider peripheral territories as primary expressions of collective life, containing their own monuments, memories, and spatial logics.